os.environ['ANTHROPIC_LOG'] = 'debug'

 chat "I'm Jeremy") chat(

-Hello Jeremy, it’s nice to meet you.
-How can I assist you today?
+Hello Jeremy, nice to meet you.

 - id: